Electronic Lab Setup: Tools and Equipment Requirements

 If you are a maker or engineer planning to develop your own electronic product, then you’re going to need a way to test, program, and debug the electronics.
-In this article we will discuss how you can construct your very own lab setup for testing out all your product concepts.
+In this article I will discuss how you can construct your very own lab setup for testing out all your product concepts.

 The Basics – Hand Tools